How to Design & Build NFT Marketplace: Your How-To Guide

 Components of NFT Marketplace

-If we’ve managed to inspire you, and you are ready to develop an NFT marketplace like OpenSea, the most essential components are:
+If we’ve managed to inspire you, and you are ready to design & develop an NFT marketplace like OpenSea, the most essential architecture components are:

 - Blockchain technology integration.
 There are multiple types of blockchain networks (public, private, consortium, and hybrid).
 Along with such public technologies as IBM Blockchain, Ethereum, Ripple, or Cords, some brands go for new options.
 For example, NBA Top Shot uses its own new blockchain, called Flow.

 - Minting.
-A computer process validating data, creating a new block, and recording it into a blockchain.
+A computer process validates data, creates a new block, and recordes it into a blockchain.
 Minting deserves special attention.
 It’s vital to think in advance if you want to allow NFTs with upfront gas costs or if you wish to introduce lazy minting, which does not require any gas.

 - Token types.
 You should define the types of NFT tokens the platform will support.
 For example, Opensea supports the majority of NFTs, including ERC-721 and ERC-1155.